Top 5 Tips for (Successfully) Working with IBO

 We bill hourly for the services rendered— and that’s it.
 We only bill for the hours you use.
 There’s no retainer, no surprise service fees, and no required number of hours each month.
 If you just need help with a quick project, great!
 If you’re short-handed and need one of our team members to fill in a gap within your agency, we can help!

 We charge the payment method on file on the first of the month for the hours worked in the previous month.
-We encourage clients to check the hours our team has spent on their projects throughout the month in Pastel, the dashboard to which you’ll be granted access just after your onboarding call.
+We encourage clients to check the hours our team has spent on their projects throughout the month in our billing dashboard to which you’ll be granted access just after your onboarding call.

 Helpful Hint #4: Add Our Team to Your Tools